ISSUIUC/MIDAS-Launch/README.md

 * Sort: Sort the rows of the table by the value of the chosen column, in either ascending or descending order.

 ### Plotting

+To plot the data, simply switch to the 'Plot' tab and select columns to plot on the X and Y axes.
+Points from the data set are sampled to improve performance.
+The 'Resolution' slider can be moved to change the balance between fidelity and performance, with lower resolutions improving performance.

+> [!NOTE]
+> Applying a Sort and a Fill before plotting improves results.

+### Exporting

+Processed data can be re-exported in CSV form.
+Switch to the 'Export' tab, choose a file to export to using the 'Choose File' button, and then press 'Export'.
+If the chosen file already exists, this will replace the contents of the file.
+If you want to append this data to the pre-existing data in the chosen file instead, check the 'Append' box before exporting.